arntzy/cli-music-2019/WEEK_01.md

 Week 1 Notes (Link to Notes)

 1. Go down rabbit holes
+2. Making music based on text files or commands allow you to utilize the world of programming/version control systems

 1. Composition
     1. Music as Theory - crash course in the bare bones of music.